 A project of the organization HL7, FHIR is a standard for the capturing and storing of healthcare data.
 It’s a set of agreed-upon rules for medical data that is utilized by everything from insurance companies to EKG monitors to Apple Watches.

-The types of data FHIR standardizes is staggering.
+The types of data FHIR standardizes are staggering.
 It includes:

 - Patient vital signs